 - Jump award - has the potential to provide the biggest jump forward.
 The winner - ‘Red Flag’ – developed a Natural Language Processing system to provide additional meaning and context to transactions.
 Artificial intelligence systems search for suspicious phrases within the transaction notes and analyse how common it is for certain industries to be transacting with each other to determine a risk score for transactions.

-We believe that technologies which allow for the sharing of information while remaining compliant with data protection laws (sometimes known as Privacy Enhancement Technologies) provide the potential to overcome some of the difficulties and barriers that currently prevent the sharing of relevant information among these entities.
+We believe that technologies which allow for the sharing of data and knowledge, while remaining compliant with data protection laws (sometimes known as Privacy Enhancing Technologies), provide the potential to overcome some of the difficulties and barriers that currently prevent the sharing of useful information among financial institutions, regulators and law enforcement.

 Observing proofs of concepts